 p = rainfall of precipitation (mm/period)

-Epan value was obtained from pan; kpan was 0.75 because it was class A pan.
+Epan value was obtained from pan; kpan was 0.75 because it was a class A pan.
 The crop coefficients (kc) value used those suggested by Food and Agriculture Organization of the United Nations (FAO, 2002), with mean values of 0.35,0.75,1.10,0.75, and 0.40 for the initial, vegetative, flowering, grain filling, and physiological maturity stages, respectively.

 2.5.
 Data collection